 DO REINDEER HAVE ANTLERS?

 • Unlike regular deer, both male and female reindeer grow antlers.
 The antlers look velvety because they are composed of a very blood-supply-rich material.
-Scientists are studying deer antlers to better understand bone cancers.
+Scientists are studying deer antlers to understand bone cancers better.
 Male and female reindeer shed their antlers in different seasons.
-These high calciumated lost antlers are then consumed by rodents and other forest creatures.
+These highly calciumated lost antlers are then consumed by rodents and other forest creatures.

 For older kids, download this Reindeer Facts Word Search using words from the text above!